zaoyang/30-days-of-web-development/day-25/day-25.cq.md

 coverImageBackgroundPosition: "50% 87%;"
 ---

-# Day 25 - File Paths Part I
+# File Paths Part I

 File Paths are grammar's equivalent to the words "except" and "accept."
 People don't _really_ know the difference, they guess and hope for the best.
 Though I don't have any statistics to back this up, I think a good chunk of developers do the same when it comes to File Paths.